RiescoR/KEGG-Othology-parser/README.md

 # KEGG-Othology-parser
-Small R script to parse htext file (.keg) to a tab separated table.
+Working with genome annotations, at some point you will probably face a long list of KO numbers, and you may want the entire KEGG hirarchy on your annotations (for multiple downstream analysis).
+The first thing you may think is "Ok, if I have a table with all the hierachical KEGG orthology, I would be able to merge my annotations with this table".
+But the real world is never so easy, and simple tables compiling hierarchichal information are not so easy to come by.
+This script helps to parse one the formats available in KEGG to parse the entire orthology into a simple tabular form.

 To simplify the code, no paralellization has been included, so the script takes a couple of minutes to run a full KEGG orthology.
 It creates a a table with the following columns
   * Class1: First KEGG supercategory (Metabolism, Genetic Information Processing, Environmental Information Processing, etc.)
   * Class2: Second KEGG supercategory (Carbohydrate metabolism, Energy metabolism, etc)
   * Class3: Third KEGG supergategory, equivalent to pathway for KO codes